JoBdaT/RPS/README.md

 **Main Game Screen**

 The screen featured the weapons choice buttons, Rock, Paper, Scissors.
-The user selectedd their weapon by clickong the button of their weapon choice, the CPU weapon was selecteted randomly and stored as a variable.
-Fight feature dispjlayed the battel animation and
+The user selected their weapon by clicking the button of their weapon choice, the CPU weapon was selected randomly and stored as a variable.
+Fight feature displayed the battle animation and

  Display the front page to begin the fight
  A reset stats button